python/cpython/Doc/library/ssl.rst

    OpenSSL's internal random number generator does not properly handle fork.
-   Applications must change the PRNG state of the parent process if they use any SSL feature with with :func:`os.fork`.
+   Applications must change the PRNG state of the parent process if they use any SSL feature with :func:`os.fork`.
 Any successful call of :func:`~ssl.RAND_add`, :func:`~ssl.RAND_bytes` or :func:`~ssl.RAND_pseudo_bytes` is sufficient.